desertwisdoms0-alt/airbnb-clone-project/README.md

 ### Property Management: Allows property owners to list, edit, and manage their properties.
 This includes uploading photos, setting prices, and describing amenities, which is essential for attracting renters.
 ### Booking System: Enables users to search for properties, check availability, and make reservations.
 This is the core business logic of the application, directly facilitating transactions between renters and owners.

+## API Security
+Securing the backend API is crucial to protect user data and ensure trustworthy transactions.
+The following key security measures will be implemented:
+### Authentication: We will use token-based authentication (e.g., JWT) to verify that only registered users can access protected endpoints.
+This is critical for protecting all user-specific data.
+### Authorization: Role-based access control will be implemented to ensure users can only perform actions they are permitted to do.
+For example, a user can only edit their own properties, not someone else's.
+### Rate Limiting: To prevent abuse and denial-of-service attacks, we will limit the number of requests a user can make to the API in a given period.

+## CI/CD Pipeline
+A CI/CD (Continuous Integration/Continuous Deployment) pipeline will be established to automate the development and deployment process, boosting efficiency and minimizing errors.
+CI/CD pipelines are important because they automatically build and test code changes, allowing developers to detect bugs early and deploy updates faster and more reliably.
+For this project, we will use
+GitHub Actions to run automated tests whenever new code is pushed and Docker to containerize the application for consistent deployments.